 Our vision is a world where no plastic ends up in nature anymore.
 A world with healthy oceans and animals (including ourselves) where we, as humans, collectively protect that where we came from: our oceans.

 Our mission is to take people out to our oceans and seas, be it real-life or digitally, and make them aware of the plastic soup our waters have turned into.
 Through conducting scientific research we want to the increase knowledge on the causes and consequences of marine plastic pollution.
 To really prevent plastic from being discarded in nature we provide the general public with tips to change their behaviour.
 To increase our positive impact we combine forces with many individuals and organisations worldwide.

-We’re currently an enthusiastic and dedicated team of six volunteers, trying to stop the flow of plastics to our oceans.
-Some of us are working full-time for the foundation, while others are working part-time next to their ”real” job.
-Our binding factor: a deep love for our planet, the oceans and all life within!
+We’re currently an enthusiastic and dedicated team of 16 volunteers (not everyone is on this page yet) , trying to stop the flow of plastics to our oceans.
+Some of us are working (almost) full-time for the foundation, while others are working part-time next to their ‘real’ job.
+Our binding and motivating factor: a deep love for our planet, the oceans and all life within!